sigfrido/osmraw2sfs/README.md

 ```

-Views can be defined usign ini files according to the following model:
+Views can be defined using ini files (located in the views subfolder), according to the following model:

 ```
 # exampleview.ini